hendriks73/directional_cnns/README.md

 ### Remote

-To run the training/reporting remotely on [Google ML Engine](https:/gcpsignup.page.link/9kLi), you first need to sign up, upload all necessary feature- and annotation-files to Google storage and then adapt the provided scripts [trainandpredict_key_ml_engine.sh](./trainandpredict_key_ml_engine.sh) and [trainandpredict_tempo_ml_engine.sh](./trainandpredict_tempo_ml_engine.sh) accordingly.
+To run the training/reporting remotely on [Google ML Engine](https://gcpsignup.page.link/9kLi), you first need to sign up, upload all necessary feature- and annotation-files to Google storage and then adapt the provided scripts [trainandpredict_key_ml_engine.sh](./trainandpredict_key_ml_engine.sh) and [trainandpredict_tempo_ml_engine.sh](./trainandpredict_tempo_ml_engine.sh) accordingly.

 ## License

-This repository is licensed under [CC BY 3.0](https:/creativecommons.org/licenses/by/3.0/).
+This repository is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
 For attribution, please cite:

-> XZ, Musical Tempo and Key Estimation with Directional Convolutional Neural Networks,
+> Hendrik Schreiber and Meinard Müller, [Musical Tempo and Key Estimation using Convolutional Neural Networks with Directional Filters](https://arxiv.org/abs/1903.10839),
-> In Proceedings of ...
+> In Proceedings of the Sound and Music Computing Conference (SMC), Málaga, Spain, May 2019.